Québec Pension Plan Contributions

 The QPP provides pension income to employees who have retired or who have become disabled.
 If an employee dies, the QPP provides benefits to the employee's spouse or dependants.

 QPP contributions are shared equally by you and the employee.
 You stop withholding the employee's QPP contribution and paying your contribution when the employee's earnings reach the maximum pensionable salary or wages under the QPP for the year.

-You must remit an employee's QPP contributions at the same time that you pay yours.
+You must remit an employee's QPP contribution and your contribution to us at the same time.
 We remit the employee and employer QPP contributions to Retraite Québec, which then enters the amount of the contributions and the employee's pensionable salary or wages in the Record of Contributors.

-You must remit QPP contributions to us periodically, according to your remittance frequency, using the payment option that is most convenient for you.
+You must remit QPP contributions to us periodically, according to your remittance frequency, using the payment option that is best for you.

 Every employee who contributes to the QPP must have a social insurance number.

 To calculate the employee and the employer QPP contributions, use one of the following: